jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

         attribute_00 = None
         return None

-  and the terminal still shows the same exception_ because I cannot access a variable that belongs to a :ref:`function<functions>` from outside it
+  and the terminal still shows the same exception_ because I cannot access a variable that belongs to a :ref:`function<functions>` from outside of it

-* I use the :ref:`class <classes>` keyword instead of the def_ keyword
+* I change the def_ keyword to use the :ref:`class <classes>` keyword

   .. code-block:: python